-- Cheques - Made payable to "The Scottish Court Service"
+- Cheques - Made payable to "The Scottish Courts and Tribunals Service"

 - Debit Card and Credit Card - Please check which types of card are acceptable with the appropriate court

-- Postal Order - Made payable to "The Scottish Court Service"
+- Postal Order - Made payable to "The Scottish Courts and Tribunals Service"